 You don’t technically need to file any forms with your state to start a partnership.
 In most states, all you need to start one is a verbal agreement and a handshake.

-But not getting the terms of your agreement down in writing could get you in trouble if there’s ever a legal dispute between you and your business partners, which is why it’s always better to write up a partnership agreement.
+But not getting the terms of your agreement down in writing could get you in trouble if there’s ever a legal dispute between you and your fellow other business owners, which is why it’s always better to write up a partnership agreement.

 Small businesses will often “wing it” and stick to a verbal agreement.
 After all, you’re going into business with someone you trust—what could go wrong?